ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99d-quiz-selection-sort.md

 :::::::::: question ::::::::::
 Answer TRUE or FALSE.

 Selection sort (as the code is written in this chapter) is a stable sorting algorithm.

-Recall that a stable sorting algorithm maintains the relative order of records with equal keys.
+(Recall that a stable sorting algorithm maintains the relative order of equal elements.)

 - [ ] True
 - [x] False

 ::: hints
-- Think of the behaviour of every pass through the inner for loop of Selection sort if two records are equal, with the greatest value in the array.
-- Which record will be selected?
-- The first such record.
-- Where will it be moved to?
+- Can you find a counter-example to the proposition?
-- The last position in the array.
+- What about the array [2,2,1]?
+- Will the relative order between the two 2's change while sorting?
 :::
 ::::::::::::::::::::::::::::::

 :::::::::: question ::::::::::
-Suppose that Selection sort is given an input of 100 records, and it has completed 37 iterations of the main loop.
+Suppose that Selection sort is given an input of 100 elements, and it has completed 37 iterations of the main loop.

-How many records are now guaranteed to be in their final position (never to be moved again by the sort)?
+How many elements are now guaranteed to be in their final position (never to be moved again by the sort)?

 <input type="text" value="37"/>

 ::: hints
-- On each pass, Selection sort puts a record into its final position.
+- On each pass, Selection sort puts a element into its final position.
-- So, if Selection sort has done 37 passes, then at least 37 records are in their final positions.
+- So, if Selection sort has done $k$ passes, then at least $k$ elements are in their final positions.
 :::
 ::::::::::::::::::::::::::::::